Tattoo Sizes: Knowing What you Want

 And that’s it!

-So if you’re looking at getting a tattoo that is 2 inches in height and 1 inch in width, you multiply 2*1 to get 2 square inches.
+Consider getting a tattoo that is 2 inches in height and 1 inch in width.
+Multiply 2*1 to get 2 square inches.
 Based on our guide below, that makes it an extra-small (XS) sized tattoo.

-It would look a little something like this ankle tattoo:
+It would look a little something like this:

 To make things a little easier for you, we’ve made a full sizing chart with some of the common sizes of tattoos people get inked.
 Check it out below!